hivesolutions/layout/README.md

 Simple UI framework, for a simple web application.
 It's meant to be used together with UX Framework to provide a simple structure for rapid prototyping.

+## Stylesheets

+There are currently four variants of the stylesheet:

+* **layout.css** - The "original" one, considered to be typographic
+* **layout.flat.css** - Flat design style focused in vibrant and colorful application
+* **layout.modern.css** - Modern design created for minimalist and simple applications
+* **layout.webook.css** - Stylesheet created for the webook application

 ## Notes

 The current recommended version of jQuery for the best behavior and compatibility is the 1.4.2.